Lakentio/universe-engine/README.md

 - `UI_FONT_SIZE`: Font size
 - `UI_PANEL_ALPHA`: Panel transparency

-## Desenvolvimento
+## Development

-Para contribuir com o projeto:
+To contribute to the project(please do this, I am a horrible dev, this project contain a lot of IA code):

-1. Faça um fork do repositório
+1. Fork the repository
-2. Crie uma branch para sua feature
+2. Create a branch for your feature
-3. Faça commit das suas mudanças
+3. Commit your changes
-4. Abra um Pull Request
+4. Open a Pull Request

-## Licença
+## License

-Este projeto está sob a licença MIT.
-Veja o arquivo LICENSE para mais detalhes.
+This project is under the MIT License.
+See the LICENSE file for more details.